 What is Assertiveness?

 Assertiveness is about ‘getting things done’ while being fair to yourself and others.
-It ensures that the rights of others are respected and by dealing with people assertively, you are better equipped to handle many situations calmly and professionally.
+It is one of the social skills that ensures the rights of others are respected and by dealing with people assertively, you are better equipped to handle many situations calmly and professionally.

 Learning to communicate assertively involves expressing thoughts and feelings in a direct, honest, and appropriate way.
 Assertiveness entails being open and honest about your view, actively listening to other people’s opinions, and being willing to compromise.